Hyperpat’s HyperDay

 So go visit Scalzi’s site, and contribute to his trip if you feel so inspired.
 If nothing else, the end result should be some entertaining reading.

-Posted in Philosophy, Politics, Science & Engineering, religion | No Comments »
+Posted in Philosophy, Politics, religion, Science & Engineering | Leave a Comment »

 Private Memories?